You want to homeschool, but first you need some sort of idea of how much this is going to cost.

-The cost to homeschool varies widely, but most families can expect to spend $200 to more than $1000 per child, per year.
+The cost to homeschool varies widely, but most families can expect to spend about $200 to upwards of more than $2000 per child, per year.
 The actual cost for your family will depend largely on your curriculum choices, supply costs, and your child’s participation in any groups, sports, or extracurricular activities.
-We’ve broken down each category into a range of possible expenses you may experience.

 Homeschool curriculum is an area where you can either spend big or save big.
 The choice is up to you.
-You can look into an affordable workbook style program like Masterbooks, which should cost you about $200 for an elementary-age student.
+If you’re shopping for new curriculum, you can look into an affordable workbook style program like Masterbooks, which should cost you about $200 for an elementary-age student.
 Parents love this program for its affordability and grab-and-go style lesson plans.
 However, these books are mostly consumable workbook style products, so you will not be able to reuse them for a younger child later on.

 Both of these programs will give your child a quality education, but the cost is very different based on what they provide, and how much involvement is required from you as the parent.